Academic Policies & Procedures

 The University of Nebraska–Lincoln is committed to providing effective academic advising to students as an essential component of their educational experience.

 Department and college advisers are assigned to students in their programs for assistance in assessing educational goals, planning programs of study, understanding program requirements, and following policies and procedures.
-Professional academic advisers in the Exploratory and Pre-Professional Advising Center provide these services to students who have not yet declared their undergraduate college or major.
+Professional academic advisors in the Exploratory and Pre-Professional Advising Center provide these services to students who have not yet declared their undergraduate college or major.

 Students are expected to take responsibility for a successful university experience and effective advising session by: